woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/firstconnect.rst

 Allowing remote connections
 ---------------------------

 Often the system running ``psql`` will be different from the system running the database.
-This is especially true if you want to run **pgAdmin** from your system.
+This is especially true if you want to run :command:`pgAdmin` from your system.

 In order to allow connections from remote systems, some slightly different configuration will be necessary.